Pharmacology Book

-1. Background
+II.
+Background

-1. Fat-soluble, vitamin-like quinone
+1. Fat-soluble, Vitamin-like quinone

-2. Endogenous compound used in energy metabolism
+2. Endogenous compound used in Energy Metabolism within mitochondria

 3. Highest concentrations in heart, brain, liver, Kidney